jeertmans/DiffeRT2d/papers/joss/paper.md

 and impedes collaborative advances in the field.
-Among the limited Open Source alternatives, tools such as PyLayers [@pylayers] and Opal [@opal] fall short in offering the capability to easily differentiate code with respect to various parameters.
+Among the limited Open Source alternatives, tools such as PyLayers [@pylayers] and Opal [@opal] fall short by not offering the capability to easily differentiate code with respect to various parameters.
 This limitation presents a substantial challenge for tasks involving network optimization, where the ability to efficiently